maxchris100/vision-landing/content/pages/about.md

         text: Active users and growing

   - _bookshop_name: about/video
-    title: We love what we do
+    title: We create our Futures
     description: Our team has decades of experience working in the field with clients and we’re passionate about helping you connect with your customers.
     button:
       link: https://id.linkedin.com/in/michelle-megara-929522210